 Our Coffee cakes, muffins, quick breads, and danishes would be the perfect choices for this time of day.
-With morning pastries, expect your guests to have two (2) servings of pastries each since this will be their first meal of the day.
-(30 guests = 60 servings)
+With morning pastries, expect your guests to have two (2) servings of pastries each, since this will be their first meal of the day.
+(30 guests X 2 servings each = 60 servings)

 And alternative to this time of day you may want to consider take-home dessert options like dessert party favors.
-Take-home desserts allow your guests can enjoy their dessert later in the day and usually packaged in keepsake boxes and containers.
-With party favors, your servings count will be pretty exact to your guest count because they are taking home a single serving.
+Take-home desserts allow your guests to enjoy their dessert later in the day and is usually packaged in keepsake boxes and containers.
+With party favors, your servings count will be the sames as your guest count because they are taking home a single serving.
 (30 guests = 30 party favors)

 LUNCH (usually between 12pm and 3pm) -